 These days your Mac is probably the hub for everything.
 It’s the place to save your backup files (or backup of your backups, like they say) and photos you shot on your iPhone or digital camera, etc. The tricky part is that those items can take up lots of disk space and can result in a lot of duplicates.
 This can especially be the case if you’ve used your Mac for a long time.

 Manually checking and comparing those files to identify duplicates is unrealistic.
 Luckily, there are amazing apps like Gemini 2 that can help you quickly find and delete duplicate files.
 The best part?
 It’s extremely easy to use.
-The latest version, 2.4.3, is also fully compatible with macOS High Sierra.
+The latest version is also fully compatible with macOS Catalina.

-The support for both CleanMyMac and Gemini are also amazing.
-Macpaw, the developer of these apps, offers a number of ways to take customer queries including email, phone calls, and social media channels.
+The support for both CleanMyMac and Gemini is also amazing.
+MacPaw, the developer of these apps, offers a number of ways to take customer queries including email, phone calls, and social media channels.
 They’re most active on Twitter.

 Also Great: Drive Genius

 Do Macs also get viruses?
-The answer is yes, even if Apple says otherwise (watch this old Apple commercial ad).
+The answer is yes, even if Apple says otherwise.
 You can read about several examples of Mac malware compiled in Macworld.
 The article also mentions that there’s been a 230% increase in malware in 2017, and that scam software is coming to Mac App Store — once a small issue, especially when compared to PCs.

-Just a couple weeks ago, I chose to update my MacBook Pro to the latest 10.13 High Sierra, only to find that a huge vulnerability was reported all over the world: Hackers could extract text passwords from Keychain.
-You can read more details in this 9to5mac post.
-Although Apple quickly responded to this issue and launched a supplemental update for High Sierra, their once bulletproof reputation has yet to recover.
+Just a couple of weeks ago, I chose to update my MacBook Pro to the latest macOS, only to find that a huge vulnerability was reported all over the world: Hackers could extract text passwords from Keychain.
+Although Apple quickly responded to this issue and launched a supplemental update, its once bulletproof reputation has yet to recover.

 Drive Genius was originally developed to keep your Mac hard drive clean and safe from disk errors.
 The newest edition, 5, has added a comprehensive feature called Malware Scan, part of the automated DrivePulse utility which monitors your Mac for potential issues and viruses.
 On its main screen, you can get an idea of what the app offers.
 You can also read our full review of Drive Genius here.

 The customer support team from Prosoft Engineering offers phone and email support (Monday to Friday, 7 AM to 5 PM, PST).
-They also have lots of useful documentation to help users learn how to properly handle Drive Genius and tackle macOS related problems.
-The latest version of Drive Genius is fully compatible macOS 10.10 Yosemite, 10.11 El Capitan, and 10.12 Sierra.
-10.13 High Sierra support is coming soon.
+They also have lots of useful documentation to help users learn how to properly handle Drive Genius and tackle macOS-related problems.
+The latest version of Drive Genius is fully compatible macOS Monterey.

 iMobie MacClean wants to be the all-in-one cleaning suite for Macs.
 At first glance, it’s a combination of CleanMyMac and Gemini, but even more powerful because the app claims it can clean malicious cookies and scan your Mac’s Applications and Downloads folders for potential security risks.
 The app looks attractive and is simple to use, as you can see from its main navigation panel on the left part of the main interface.

-MacBooster 5 is priced at $39.95 for Lite (1Mac), $59.95 for Standard (3 Macs), and $89.95 for Premium (5 Macs).
-The app runs on Mac computers with OS X 10.7 or later (High Sierra included).
+MacBooster is priced at $39.95 for Lite (1Mac), $59.95 for Standard (3 Macs), and $89.95 for Premium (5 Macs).
 IObit offers support via email, and they have an active forum specifically dedicated to monitoring customer feedback.